-At the fusion center, the principal subspace of the covariance matrix is estimated as the top eigenvectors of a carefully designed surrogate matrix using the collected one-bit measurements.
-The top eigenvectors can be easily computed via a truncated Eigen Value Decomposition (EVD) or power iteration with low complexity.
-The batch computation requires the fusion center to assume knowledge of all sketching vectors, which may be infeasible.
-To ease this requirement, we increase the communication overhead by requiring the sensors to transmit both the one-bit measurement and their sketching vectors (or their seed) to the fusion center.
-We then developed a memory-efficient algorithm to online update the estimate of the principal subspace assuming the measurements arrive sequentially, which can be implemented without storing all the sketching vectors and have a memory requirement on the order of the size of the principal subspace.
+At the fusion center, the sketching vectors are assumed known, which is a standard assumption for decentralized estimation \cite{baron2009distributed}.
+When the covariance matrix is exactly low-rank, we propose a spectral estimator, which estimates the principal subspace as the subspace spanned by the top eigenvectors of a carefully designed surrogate matrix using the collected binary measurements, which can be easily computed via a truncated eigenvalue decomposition (EVD) with a low computational complexity.
+We show that, assuming all the bit measurements are exactly measuring the covariance matrix, the estimate of the principal subspace is provably accurate as long as the number of bits is on the order of $nr^3\log n$, when the sketching vectors are composed of i.i.d. standard complex Gaussian entries.
+When the rank is not known a priori, we devise a soft-thresholding strategy to adaptively select the rank, and show it obtains a similar performance guarantee.
+Furthermore, we developed a memory-efficient algorithm to online update the principal subspace estimate when the binary measurements arrive sequentially, which can be implemented with a memory requirement on the order of the size of the principal subspace rather than that of the covariance matrix.

-Two quantities are of importance for the proposed framework to succeed: the total number of one-bit measurements (or sensors), $m$; and the number of samples seen by each sensor, $T$.
-We show that, assume all the bit measurements are exact and the rank $r$ is fixed, the estimate of the principal subspace is provably accurate as long as $m$ is on the order of $nr^2\log n$, when the projection directions are composed of i.i.d.
-Gaussian entries.
-This demonstrates a significant gain of exploiting low-dimensional structures.
-We then show that for a fixed $\bSigma$, as long as $T$ is on the order of $(\mbox{Tr}(\bSigma)/\| \bSigma\|_{\mathrm{F}}\log^2 m)$ samples are seen per sensor (regardless whether they observe the same set of data samples or not), the bit measurements are accurate with high probability.